ghiden/angucomplete-alt/README.md

 * Add callbacks for tracking focus in/out.
 * Enable/disable input field
 * Show scrollbar.
 See [example #1](http://ghiden.github.io/angucomplete-alt/#example1)
+* Clear input by sending $broadcast from parent scope.
+Thanks to @Leocrest for #61.

 ### Getting Started
 Download the package, and include the dist/angucomplete-alt.min.js file in your page.